 I’ve written over a thousand articles and it’s not because I type 7,000 words per minute.

 It’s because I follow an editorial calendar without compromise.

 Schedules aren’t just for big publications like The New York Times and the Huffington Post.
 They’re for regular people like you and me.

 Think about it like this.

-If you have a doctor’s appointment in your calendar or even a lunch date with a friend, you’re going to honor it.
-Worst case scenario, you’ll reschedule for the next available time-slot.
+If you have a doctor’s appointment on your calendar or even a lunch date with a friend, you’re going to honor it.
+Worst case scenario, you’ll reschedule for the next available timeslot.

 Editorial calendars work in a similar fashion.

 They make aggressive goals reachable in micro-steps.
 They keep you organized.
 They streamline your social media and email marketing efforts.